-1. Provide enough light
+1. Provide Enough Light:

 For the most part, succulents thrive when given full sun, but will also be happy in bright light.
 Pale, leggy growth are signs that your succulent is not receiving enough light.
 Browning on the leaves is an indicator that your succulent is getting burnt by too much sun.
 The sun is stronger in summer and weaker in winter, so you may have to move your plants according to the seasons.
 Make sure to rotate your succulents weekly to encourage even, upwards growth.

-2. Avoid overwatering--but don’t forget, either!
+2. Avoid Overwatering - but don’t forget, either!

 Succulent plants have low water requirements thanks to their water-retaining leaves.
 As a good rule of thumb, it’s best to lightly water your succulents weekly or once the soil is completely dry (not just the top few inches!).
 If you notice blackening, falling of the leaves, and pink tinged edges, the plant is being over watered.
 If the leaves are starting to soften then shrivel and fall, your succulent is in need of water.

-3. Research you succulent.
+3. Research your Succulent: